gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 - The chair height should be set so the participant is looking in the middle of the screen.
 - Guide the participant to use the arrow keys for responses and the space bar to advance the screen.

+>"*Do you have your cell phone or is it with your bag/coat?
+If you have your cell phone, please place it with your bag/coat."

 Say:

 >"*Please come to this room for the behavioral tests.
 Sit in the chair.
 Could I move the chair a little bit?
 I want to make sure you are at the right distance to the computer screen.
 Please sit straight and have you back touching the chair.Do not move your chair.*"

+>"*Please do you best and focus on the center of the screen during these tasks.*"

 ### Run computer-based tasks